thegworld/gtx-browser/docs/process_model_and_site_isolation.md

 ### Historical Modes

-Before Site Isolation was introduced, Chromium initially supported a few other process models that affected the number of renderer processes.
+Before Site Isolation was introduced, GTx Browser initially supported a few other process models that affected the number of renderer processes.

-* **Process-per-site-instance**: This model was the default when Chromium first launched.
+* **Process-per-site-instance**: This model was the default when GTx Browser first launched.
 It used a new process when navigating to a different site in some scenarios (e.g., via the address bar but not link clicks), as well as when visiting different instances of the same site in different tabs.
 At the